YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

 ### 1.3.
 Be user-friendly especially to developers and devops
 You cannot achieve user-friendliness for the end-users unless your developers and technical personnel are happy while interacting with your artifacts.

-### 1.4.
-Aim for simplicity
-Things should be as simple as possible, but not simpler - if Einstein said it it makes sense - having lost so much time in endless loops of IT complexity - the older we get the more it gets more rational.

-### 1.5.
-Do not allow broken windows
-A broken windows is any peace of code or documentation which is hanging around not included in the integration tests suite and not matching the most up-to-date standars for work deliverables.
-Either bring it up to the standard level or get rid of it.